mikestratakis/RACOD-Net/README.md

 ${\color{red}Red,\space \color{green}Green,\space \color{blue}Blue}$  indicate the best, second best and third best performance. ‘↑/↓’ denotes that the higher/lower the score, the better.

 ## Licence <a name="Licence"></a>
-Copyright \copyright\ -- All rights reserved\ \
+Copyright © – All rights reserved Στρατάκης Μιχαήλ, 2022.
-    All rights reserved.\\[12pt]
-    Copying, storing and distribution of this work is prohibited, ex in whole or in part, for a commercial purpose.
+    Copying, storing and distribution of this work is prohibited, in whole or in part, for commercial purposes.
 Reprinting is permitted, storage and distribution for non-profit, educational or of a research nature, provided that the source of origin is indicated and that the present message is retained.
-Questions concerning the use of the work for profit should be addressed to
+Questions concerning the use of the work for profit should be addressed to the author.
-    author.
-    The opinions and conclusions contained in this document express the author and should not be construed as representing the official positions of the National Technical University of Athens.
+    The opinions and conclusions contained in this document express the author.